-Following guide will assist you to enable redirection of audio/video sound via Remote Desktop client.
-Note that, below guide is built on Windows Server 2012 R2 OS, though the procedure for both OS Windows Server 2012 and 2008 is similar.
+The following guide will assist you in enabling the redirection of audio/video sound via the Remote Desktop client.
+Note that the below guide is built on Windows Server 2012 R2 OS, though the procedure for both OS Windows Server 2012 and 2008 is similar.

 Desktop Experience Feature Installation

 To install the Desktop Experience, you can refer to our knowledge base article How to install desktop experience on Windows server.